-After places have been allocated, parents will be entitled to make representations to an Independent Appeal Panel if their child has been refused admission because the school is full.
+After places have been allocated, parents will have a statutory right to appeal against a refusal of a place before an Independent Appeal Panel if their child has been refused admission because the school is full.
 The Royal Grammar School High Wycombe has contracted Buckinghamshire Council to manage appeals on the school's behalf.